The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral

 Motivated by this expectation in this paper we study the logarithmic corrections to the leading saddle contribution to the SCI of 4d $\mathcal{N}=4$ SYM with symplectic and orthogonal gauge group.
-We find the expected $\log 2$ and $\log 4$ corrections to the (logarithm of the) SCI respectively.
+We find the expected $\log 2$ and $\log 4$ corrections to the (logarithm of the) SCI.
 As already noted in \cite{GonzalezLezcano:2020yeb}, we find that expanding the index in the Cardy-like limit one recovers a matrix integral that coincides with the three-sphere partition function of a 3d pure Chern--Simons (CS) theory.
-In the cases at hand the CS theories have gauge group $USp(2N_c)_{\pm (N_c+1)}$, $SO(2N_c+1)_{\pm (2N_c-1)}$, and $SO(2N_c)_{\pm 2(N_c-1)}$, where the subscript represents the CS level.
+In the cases at hand the CS theories have gauge group $USp(2N_c)_{\pm (N_c+1)}$, $SO(2N_c+1)_{\pm (2N_c-1)}$, and $SO(2N_c)_{\pm 2(N_c-1)}$ (the subscript representing the CS level) and this integral can be evaluated exactly.
 The sign choice is related to a constraint (first discussed in \cite{Hosseini:2017mds,Cabo-Bizet:2018ehj}) satisfied by the chemical potentials appearing in the SCI.

 Furthermore in the $USp(2N_c)$ case we analyze in more detail the solutions of the saddle point equations finding other subleading saddles.
 We analyze the Cardy-like limit for these solutions as well.